microbecode/zk-languages/noir/README.md

 ## Contract usage

+1. Go to the `contracts/multiply` folder.
+1. Compile the contract: `aztec-nargo compile`
 1. Install and run Docker
-1. Install the Sandbox by following the instructions at https://docs.aztec.network/dev_docs/getting_started/quickstart
+1. Follow the instructions at https://docs.aztec.network/dev_docs/getting_started/quickstart .
+Install and run the sandbox, then create an account
-1. Go to `contract` folder and execute `aztec-cli compile contracts`
+1. Open a new terminal.
+Go to `contract/contracts/counter` folder and execute `aztec-cli compile contracts`
-1. You can deploy locally by `aztec-cli deploy contracts/target/Multiply.json --salt 0`

-If you want, you can even interact with the contract by adjusting the instructions at https://docs.aztec.network/dev_docs/getting_started/quickstart#call-a-contract-with-the-cli
+1. In te same folder, execute `aztec-wallet deploy ./target/counter-Counter.json --from accounts:my-wallet --args 1 accounts:my-wallet accounts:last -a counter` to deploy the contract in the sandbox

 ## Stand-alone program overview